change file flags

 schg flags may only be unset when the system is in single-user mode.

 As discussed in chflags(2), as of Darwin Mountain Lion 11/5/12

-no from a keyword causes the flag to be cleared.
+no prefix causes the flag to be cleared.
 For example:

 -L are given, chflags on a symbolic link always succeeds and has no effect.

 Only a limited number of utilities are chflags aware.
-Some of these tools include ls(1), cp(1), find(1), install(1),
+These include ls, cp, find, install,

 dump and restore.
 In particular pax( a backup utility) is NOT aware .